Skip to main content

 I'm here to write about one such experience I've had with this phenomenon: my review of Mamoru Hosoda's Belle, premiering in U.S. markets in January of 2022.

-Anyone who actually read that review might be confused by the penitence I'm now expressing since I did give the film the thumbs up, calling it possibly the most beautifully animated film to date.
-And even now I remember being overwhelmed by multiple sequences within the film.
 But in this review, I also questioned whether the film truly earned the intense emotional reaction I was getting.
 After all, I'm a fan of the director's work, and this was my first opportunity to see one of his films on the big screen.
 Could I honestly say that this didn't affect my response?
 I left the film enraptured, but somehow not trusting my own reaction.

 And yet the film stayed with me in a way that even I had not anticipated.
 A few months later I rented it on YouTube only to discover about a week later that it had been added to HBO Max's library.
-Naturally, I felt punished for my impatience, but it ended up being a non-issue because I found I was content to just watch it again.
+I felt punished for my impatience, but it ended up being a non-issue because I found I was content to just watch it again.
 And again.
 And again.
-It was through these endless needless rewatches that I found the connections I thought the film had overlooked on that first viewing.
+It was through these endless, needless rewatches that I found the connections I thought the film had overlooked on that first viewing.
 I found setup, development, and payoff, and it all flowed naturally with the protagonist’s arc.
 And eventually I had to concede that Belle was by every measure I could think of a masterwork.

 I was driven to write this essay after I received a reply to one of my YouTube comments about this very film.
 I made an observation about this film missing out on an Oscar nomination for Best Animated Feature for that year, and about a year after the fact, someone gave this reply: